sdot-team/sdot/doc/optimal_transport_py.md

 from sdot import SdTransportPlan import numpy as np

-# define a transport plan to go from some diracs to an UnitSquare (arguments of `optimal_transport_plan` are presents in the same way than in `SdTransportPlan`)
+# define a transport plan to go from some diracs to an UnitBox (arguments of `optimal_transport_plan` are presents in the same way than in `SdTransportPlan`)
 # this transport plan is not yet optimal
 tp = SdTransportPlan( np.random.random( [ 40, 2 ] ) )